What types of hummingbirds can you find in Ontario?

 But don’t worry.

-Today, you will learn the ONLY type of hummingbird that lives in Ontario.
+Today, you will learn about the ONLY type of hummingbird that lives in Ontario.

 The below description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!